(image source savant.la)

 Perfumer Frank Voelkl

-Where iris root tends toward the powdery in many perfumes, in Iris 39 it’s a cold, tingling, green, papery dust.
-It comes off as dry but tacky like rosin.
-Iris 39 focuses on the conciseness of iris.
+Iris root tends toward the powdery in many perfumes, but in Iris 39 it’s a cold, green, papery dust. the texture comes off as dry but tacky like drying paint or rosin.
+It’s a concise iris.
 If iris root were a manner of speaking it would read as follows:

 Declarative statement. (“Declarative statement, pause, full stop”)